 State Funded Disability Support Programs

-If you live in an area where the National Disability Insurance Scheme has not yet been implemented, you can still engage with existing Australian and state and territory government disability services for your support needs.
+If you live in an area where the NDIS has not yet been implemented, you can still engage with existing Australian and state and territory government disability services for your support needs.

 To find a State government disability service near you, check this NDIS resource.